 a.
-Manual Methods (PM10)
+Manual Methods (PM{2.5} and PM10)

-Accuracy for PM{10} is assessed by auditing the flow measurement phase of the sampling method.
-In Connecticut, this is accomplished by attaching a secondary standard calibrated orifice to the hi-vol inlet and comparing the measured flow rate to the design flow rate.
-A minimum of 25% of the PM{10} network samplers is audited each quarter.
+Accuracy for PM{2.5} and PM10 is assessed by auditing the flow measurement phase of the sampling method.
+In Connecticut, this is accomplished by attaching a secondary standard calibrated orifice to the sampler inlet and comparing the measured flow rate to the design flow rate.
+A minimum of 25% of the PM10 network samplers and 100% of the PM{2.5} network samplers are audited each quarter.